emyik/train-using-sion/README.md

-# Training using SION
+# Optimizing ResNet-50 CNN Data Loading and Training Speeds on CIFAR-10 Dataset

-## Deployment
+## Project Decription

-Install Python 3.9
+The goal of this project is to evaluate different factors affecting machine learning data loading and training speeds.
+We optimized the ResNet-50 CNN training on the CIFAR-10 dataset, with results depicted in `plotData.ipynb`.

+Different types of trainings tested:
+* Local CPU loading data from built-in version provided by torchvision.
+* Google Colab T4 GPU loading data from built-in version provided by torchversion.
+* Google Colab T4 GPU and loading dataset from S3.
+* IBM VM IBM COS.
+* IBM VM IBM COS with workers.

+## How To Run Project

-Install Visual Studio Code
+Deployment: Install Python 3.9 and Visual Studio Code.

 ~~~
 pip3 install -r requirements.txt
 ~~~

-## Play

-Using Visual Studio to open train_cifar.ipynb, have fun.
+Use Visual Studio to run train_cifar.ipynb.

-## Run experiment

-Test training:
+To run the experiment:

 ~~~
 make test
 ~~~

-GPU Training.
-If GPU is not available, CPU will be used:
+To run GPU Training (if GPU is not available, CPU will be used):

 ~~~
 make train-cifar
 ~~~
 ### Output fields

-Output will be in Comma Separated Values (CSV) format, fields desciption:
+The output is in a Comma Separated Values (CSV) format, as depicted below:

 | Record Type                 | type | epoch     | start     | loading            | duration    | value1           | value2                 | Note                                          |
 | --------------------------- | ---- | --------- | --------- | ------------------ | ----------- | ---------------- | ---------------------- | --------------------------------------------- |